Month 11, Day 30, Monday 8:45 a.m.

 Helen didn’t seem to notice, and continued speaking.
 “What will you buy, if you win?”

 Still trying to figure out how to respond to Helen’s previous statement, Sebastien answered this one.
-“Well, I haven’t perused what is on offer in the Great Hall and I’m not sure what fifty points can buy.”
-Privately, she admitted that she would very much enjoy a more private room or some of the better meal options.
+“Well, I haven’t perused what is on offer in the Great Hall, and I’m not sure what fifty points can buy.”
+Privately, she admitted that she would very much enjoy a more private room or some of the better meal options, which were only purchasable with contribution points.

 “If you add Lacer’s points to whatever you earn at the end of term exhibitions, you’d be able to afford the hairpin carved from live star-maple wood.
 That hairpin would be the perfect gift for…a girl you wished would take notice of you.”
 Helen’s smile wasn’t over-wide, and she had looked away as she spoke, not with shyness, but as if to soften the impact of her words with nonchalance.

 “What?
 Why would you not enter the exhibitions?
 Don’t you want future employers to notice you?
 What about the points?
-Money alone cannot buy many things the University has to offer.”
+There are a ton of things here that you can’t buy with gold.”
 Helen’s voice was loud, turning heads around them.

 Sebastien straightened, tamping down her irritation.
 Her desire to avoid drawing unnecessary attention to herself wasn’t something she could say aloud, or that the other girl would even understand, apparently.